-President:
+President

-- 1. Serves on the board of directors and votes on board matters.
-Attends board and general meetings. - 2.
-Serves as primary contact for club activities.
-Responds to all inquiries about the club. - 3.
-Assures that the club follows its by-laws and its policies and practices.
-Assures that board members and chairpersons carry out their duties and responsibilities. - 4.
-Establishes dates, times, and places for board and general meetings, following past practice and coordinating with the board.
+- 1. Serves on the Board of Directors and votes on Board matters.
+Attends Board, Business and General meetings. - 2.
+Serves as primary contact for Club activities.
+Responds to all inquiries about the Club. - 3.
+Assures that the Club follows its by-laws and its policies and practices.
+Assures that Board members and chairpersons carry out their duties and responsibilities. - 4.
+Establishes dates, times, and places for Board, Business and General meetings, following past practice and coordinating with the Board.
 Prepares agendas and presides over meetings keeping them on track and productive.
-Brings gavel and officer nameplates to general meetings. - 5.
+Brings gavel and officer nameplates to General meetings. - 5.
 Signs checks when treasurer cannot do so. - 6.
-Oversees appointment of nominating committee by the board. - 7.
-Coordinates with the board and key club members on a wide range of matters related to the planning of activities such as wood cuttings, wood sales, tool sales, annual picnic, and the club's contribution to the Loudon County Sheriff's Toys for Tots Program.
+Oversees appointment of nominating committee by the Board. - 7.
+Coordinates with the Board and key Club members on a wide range of matters related to the planning of activities such as wood cuttings, wood sales, tool sales, annual picnic, and the Club's contribution to the Loudon County Sheriff's Toys for Tots Program.
 Sees that any issues are resolved in a collegial fashion.
 Sees that key vacancies are filled in a timely manner. - 8.
-Recognizes members for their contributions to the club. - 9.
-Makes Past President aware of changes that need to be made to the Resource Book to reflect either board decisions or other changes in the way the club operates. - 10.
+Recognizes members for their contributions to the Club. - 9.
+Makes Past President aware of changes that need to be made to the Resource Book to reflect either Board decisions or other changes in the way the Club operates. - 10.
 In coordination with the Vice President, recruits members to fill committee vacancies. - 11.
-Approves board minutes before secretary sends them to the members.
+Approves Board and Business meeting minutes before Secretary sends them to the members.

-Vice President:
+Vice President

-- 1. Serves on the board of directors and votes on board matters.
-Attends board and general meetings. - 2.
-Performs the duties of the president in his absence. - 3.
-Manages service requests received by the club; Community Service Requests, Contract Service Requests, and Fundraiser Service Requests.
+- 1. Serves on the Board of Directors and votes on Board matters.
+Attends Board, Business and General meetings. - 2.
+Performs the duties of the President in his or her absence. - 3.
+Manages service requests received by the Club; Community Service Requests, Contract Service Requests, and Fundraiser Service Requests.
+Publishes these requests through the Club's e-mail system, finds workers, and assures that requesters and workers get linked up.
+Reports on the status of Community Service Projects at Business and General meetings.

-Publishes these requests through the club's e-mail system, finds workers, and assures that requesters and workers get linked up.
-Reports on the status of Community Service Projects at board and general meetings.
-At each general meeting, posts a sign-up sheet where members may indicate their desire to help.
-If a member informs the vice president that he received no offers of assistance at the meeting, vice president prepares and sends an email to membership seeking help on the member's behalf.
+At each General meeting, posts a sign-up sheet where members may indicate their desire to help.
+If a member informs the Vice President that he received no offers of assistance at the meeting, Vice President prepares and sends an email to membership seeking help on the member's behalf.

-- 4. Sends updates to the Community Projects section to the website manager for posting to the club's website. - 5.
+- 4. Sends updates to the Community Projects section to the Website Manager for posting to the Club's website. - 5.
 Displays information about the current year's Community Service Projects at the Toys-For-Tots program: list of projects, contributing volunteers, and photos.
-Sends digital photos of current year's Community Service Projects to the historian at the end of each calendar year.
-Reports the following prior year community projects statistics to the Newsletter Chair each January: # projects completed; # Tellico Village residents assisted; # organizations assisted; and, # club members participating. - 6.
-Makes key members of the log and lumber management team aware of cutting and sale times, if they are not present at the board meetings when these times are set. - 7.
-Serves as the point of contact for local high schools with respect to the donation of excess club lumber.
-Maintains a list of these contacts and their phone numbers. - 8.
-Makes sure the club's brochure is up-to-date and that there are adequate supplies on hand.
-Provides the club secretary with brochures for distribution to various locations in Tellico Village. - 9.
-At each general meeting, posts a sign-up sheet where members may indicate their desire for help.
-If a member informs the vice president that he received no offers of assistance at the meeting, vice president prepares and sends an e-mail to the membership seeking help on the member's behalf.
+Sends digital photos of current year's Community Service Projects to the Historian at the end of each calendar year.
+Reports the following prior year community projects statistics to the Newsletter Chair each January: # projects completed; # Tellico Village residents assisted; # organizations assisted; and, # Club members participating. - 6.
+Makes key members of the log and lumber management team aware of cutting and sale times, if they are not present at the Business meeting when these times are set. - 7.
+Makes sure the Club's brochure is up-to-date and that there are adequate supplies on hand.
+Provides the Club Secretary with brochures for distribution to various locations in Tellico Village.